ChildMindInstitute/mindlogger-backend/scripts/midas/README.rst

 Midas to Girder Migration
 =========================

-This folder contains scripts for migrating data from Midas to Girder.
+This folder contains scripts for migrating data from Midas to girderformindlogger.

 It can migrate users, collections (communities in Midas), folders, items, item metadata, and files (bitstreams in Midas).